2009 W-League (Australia)

 The 2009 W-League season was the second season of the W-League, the Australian national women's football (soccer) competition.
 The season was played over 10 rounds followed by a finals series.
 Sydney FC were both the champions and premiers after finishing the regular season at the top of the table and defeating Brisbane Roar 3–2 in the grand final.

 Clubs

 W-League teams for the 2009 season:

+Foreign players

+The following do not fill a Visa position:

+A Australian citizens who have chosen to represent another national team;

+B Those players who were born and started their professional career abroad but have since gained Australian citizenship;